 T-3 / T-5 / T-7 - Primary Trainer

-The Defense Agency plans to procure primary training aircraft for the Air Self-Defense Force.
+In the 1990s the Defense Agency planned to procure primary training aircraft for the Air Self-Defense Force.
 In order to select a primary trainer model for the ASDF's trainee pilots, the agency decided on 10 August 1999 to introduce an international competitive bidding system.
 The agency earmarked expenses for several units in its budgetary estimate for the following fiscal year, and invited dozens of domestic and foreign aircraft manufacturers to participate in a competitive bidding of specified contractors to be held by the end of 1999.
 The agency, which used to practice private contracts for its aircraft selections, used the competitive bidding system for the first time.
 The agency had been revamping its scandals-tainted procurement system.

 In September 1998 JASDF selected a modified version of the Fuji T-3 Kai as its basic trainer.
-The first two aircraft will be delivered in 2000, 48 more are planned.
+The first two aircraft were to be delivered in 2000, with 48 more planned.
 The aircraft, re-titled the T-7, has an Allison 250 turboprop in place of the Lycoming piston engine and other changes to the cowling and wing.
 The final decision was between the T-7 and Pilatus PC-7 Turbo Trainer, the Embraer Tucano and Raytheon T-6 having been eliminated.

-If the business ban was prolonged, JDA officials may have had to rebid the project or select the foreign-built Pilatus PC-7, the only other entry in the contract competition.
+If the business ban was prolonged, JDA officials might have had to rebid the project or select the foreign-built Pilatus PC-7, the only other entry in the contract competition.

 |Join the GlobalSecurity.org mailing list|